Schnez-Truppe: History

 The fate of the secret army is unknown, but leading figures of the Schnez-Truppe joined the then newly formed West German armed forces, the Bundeswehr, in 1955.
 Among them was Adolf Heusinger, first Inspector General of the Bundeswehr and Chairman of the NATO Military Committee from 1961 to 1964, and Hans Speidel, Supreme Commander of NATO ground forces in Central Europe from 1957 to 1963.
 Albert Schnez also rose to the rank of Inspector General of the Bundeswehr and finally retired in 1971.
 He had become an obstacle to the reforms of the armed forces Defence Minister Helmut Schmidt.

 The general public in Germany was unaware of the Schnez-Truppe until 2014, when files relating to it were declassified by the Bundesnachrichtendienst after they had been rediscovered in 2011.
 The declassified files were reviewed by the German historian Agilolf Keßelring, the grandson of Albert Kesselring, who was part of an independent commission to study the early history of the German intelligence service.
 The file on the Schnez-Truppe in the archive of the Bundesnachrichtendienst in Pullach, Bavaria, was over 300 pages long.

 The Schnez-Truppe was part of a larger movement in West Germany at the time, codenamed the Windhund-Bewegung (Greyhound movement) and based on the insignia of the 116th Panzer Division.
 Gerhard von Schwerin, former commander of the division, served as a consultant in military and security matters for the West German government under Adenauer.
 West Germany, not armed at the time, was concerned with its own inability to defend itself after the outbreak of the Korean War.
 The main aim was to have a counterforce to the Kasernierte Volkspolizei of East Germany in case of a Korea-like scenario if the East attacked.

 According to intelligence reports at the time, the Kasernierte Volkspolizei possessed almost 1,300 tanks, of which 47 were heavy and 480 medium battle tanks.
 The Schnez-Truppe was to field four armoured divisions, to be deployed in case of a German-only war between East and West with no outside interference.
-The tanks for the armoured divisions, however, would have had to been provided by the US Army, as West Germany possessed none at the time, and Schnez was most active in southern Germany, particularly Württemberg and Bavaria, in the former US occupation zone.
+The tanks for the armoured divisions, however, would have had to be provided by the US Army, as West Germany possessed none at the time, and Schnez was most active in southern Germany, particularly Württemberg and Bavaria, in the former US occupation zone.
 The historian Agilolf Keßelring concluded that Schnez's activities were almost certainly known to US intelligence agencies.
 The Schnez-Truppe was organised down to the company level and consisted predominantly of members of former German elite tank divisions.